APogue/APogue.github.io/_drafts/published_drafts/2025-03-07-Brainstorming-USAC.md

 date: 2025-03-07 12:42 PM
 ---

-This file is under administrative calls for attention
+This file is under administrative calls for attention, a lack of administrative attention can make students feel unsafe.

 ### Jewish Students Call for Administrative Help from UCLA - the Call Goes Unanswered